encyclopedia of history HOME | ABOUT | CONTACT

 codex

-The earliest manuscripts, bound in book form, especially classical works or the scriptures.
-From the Latin word meaning tree-trunk, the most famous codices are Biblical manuscripts, such as the 4th-century Codex Sinaiticus and Codex Vaticanus and the 5th-century Codex Alexandricus.
+A codex is the earliest form of a manuscript, bound as a book, especially of a classical work or scripture.
+The word comes from the Latin word meaning tree-trunk.
+The most famous codices are Biblical manuscripts, such as the fourth-century Codex Sinaiticus and Codex Vaticanus and the fifth-century Codex Alexandricus.
 The term may also refer to a collection of laws.

 The Codex Sinaiticus is a manuscript of the Greek Bible found in two parts in 1849 and 1859.
 It contains all the New Testament and about a third of the Old Testament, and was bought by the British Museum in 1933.